HarlequinVG/shaders/gameboy_shader/README.md

 Requirements
 --------------

-As of this commit, the requisites for this shader to run properly are as follows:
+As of 0.9.9-wip1, the requisites for this shader to run properly are as follows:

 + `integer scaling` `disabled` under RetroArch's video settings (prevents the border from displaying properly)
 + the display window itself must be non-integer scaled in order for the border to display, for this you can: